Losing your money to the bookies hurts. I know, because I’ve been there!

 But I’m not going to ask for that.

-All I usually ask, is for a contribution of £3 per race.
+All I'm asking for is a contribution of £3 per race.

 That’s like buying me a drink for each race I give you an analysis for.

-During the Dante Festival we will be analysing eight races, so all I would usually ask for is £24 in total for the analysis of every single race!
+During the Cheltenham Trials Day we will be analysing seven races, so all I'm asking for is £19.99 in total for the analysis of every single race!

-BUT... today I'm only going to ask for £17 for every race listed above (and some unannounced bonus ones)
+BUT... today I'm only going to ask for £19.99 for every race listed above.

 So why am I doing it so cheap?

 Well, first and most importantly, I want YOU to make a profit.

 And, I'm going to be doing the analysis for myself.
 After all, betting on horses in festivals is how I make my living.